Family and Consumer Science

 - Education and Training

 - Health Science

 - Science, Technology, Engineering and Mathematics (STEM)

-FACS careers introduced include early childhood educators, teaching field, hospitality and tourisms, geriatrics professionals, social workers, family counselors, credit counselors, nutrition educators and dieticians, interior and textile designers, food scientists, and many more.
-FACS education addresses STEM through the living sciences including:
+FCS careers introduced include early childhood educators, teaching field, hospitality and tourisms, geriatrics professionals, social workers, family counselors, credit counselors, nutrition educators and dieticians, interior and textile designers, food scientists, and many more.
+FCS education addresses STEM through the living sciences including:

 - Food science and innovation.

 - Early childhood education and parenting, which promotes early STEM skills in children.

 Minnesota Family, Career and Community Leaders of America (FCCLA) programs encourage teamwork, positive communications, healthy relationships, community involvement, financial management and career development.